 Time limit extension for dissertators impacted by the COVID-19 pandemic

 To offer flexibility amidst the major disruption that COVID-19 may have had on doctoral candidates’ research and scholarship progress, students who achieved dissertator status by the end of the 2020 summer term have automatically had the 5-year time limit extended by 8 months.
 Dissertators given this 8-month extension who need more time due to continued COVID-related disruption to their progress may request a further extension from the Graduate School.
-Decisions to extend the deadline beyond the additional 8 months are made on a case-by-case basis upon request of the student and their advisor.
-Students requesting an extension need to submit the request, along with a letter of support from their advisor, to email@example.com.
+Decisions to extend the deadline beyond the additional 8 months are made on a case-by-case basis upon request of the student and approval of their advisor.
+Upon advisor approval, the advisor then requests an extension from the Graduate School by submitting the request to the PhD degree coordinator at email@example.com.